Thank you for reading our post, please rate this article at the end.

 With an impressive floor length of 136″ and an overall stretch of 19′ 3″, space is aplenty.
 Inside, a 78″ interior height welcomes you to a cozy world, featuring stylish cabinets with Shaker doors and Grani-Coat solid surface countertops that scream elegance.

-The kitchen is a dream with a large 3-burner range and a spacious 8 CU FT double-door refrigerator.
+The kitchen is a dream, featuring an extensive 3-burner range and a spacious 8-CU-FT double-door refrigerator.
 Rest comes easy in the extended cab, which boasts a queen-sized bed flanked by two corner wardrobes.

-This camper is set for long hauls with 65 gallons of fresh water, 51 gallons for grey, and 32 for black, and a 15-gallon LPG tank.
+This camper is designed for long hauls, with 65 gallons of fresh water, 51 gallons of grey water, 32 gallons of black water, and a 15-gallon LPG tank.

 To keep you toasty, a 25,000 BTU furnace pairs with a 6-gallon gas DSI water heater, ensuring your adventure never goes cold.